t3ddygeocache/gameOfLife/README.md

 briansBrainInteractive:

-Same as gameOfLife but with an extra state for dying and with new rules as above.
+Same as gameOfLifeInteractive but with an extra state for dying and with new rules as above.
 Middle mouse click adds a dying cell